MatthewCalligaro/PersonalFinanceSpreadsheet/README.md

 ## Getting Started
 For the best experience, I recommend that you take the following steps when first using this workbook:
 1. Find a safe place to store `PersonalFinance.xlsx`.
 You may wish to keep it in a Git repository for versioning, but you may wish to copy the file elsewhere so the contents of the file are not tracked.
 2. The first column (`Column A`) of each sheet contains instructional information about that sheet.
 Skim through the first column of each sheet to familiarize yourself with the workbook.
+3. Sheets requiring input have made-up data to serve as references.
+When you no longer need these examples, delete them.
-2. Look through the `Config_Categories` sheet and add any categories or subcategories that you would like.
+4. Look through the `Config_Categories` sheet and add any categories or subcategories that you would like.
-3. In the `Config_Accounts` sheet, fill in the information about your liquid and investment accounts.
+5. In the `Config_Accounts` sheet, fill in the names and information of your liquid and investment accounts.
-4. In the `Transactions` sheet, fill in the starting balance for each of liquid account on `Row 3` as instructed.
+6. In the `Transactions` sheet, fill in the starting balance for each of liquid account on `Row 3` as instructed.
-5. In the `Investments` sheet, fill in the current balance and total contribution for each investment account on `Row 3` as instructed.
+7. In the `Investments` sheet, fill in the current balance and total contribution for each investment account on `Row 3` as instructed.
-6. Use some method to protect and encrypt your workbook.
+8. Use some method to protect and encrypt your workbook.
 You can add a password in Excel under `File -> Protect Workbook` or use an external encryption method.

 After getting set up, track your finances by doing the following: